-11) Turn left and start out across the open Blaye along La Longue Pierre.
-As you continue along the path you pass over the highest point on the island, where the enclosure with the antenna is, a little over 290ft.
+(1) At the T-junction turn left and start out across the open fields of the Blaye.
+As you continue along the path, past the enclosure containing an antenna, you are on the highest point on the island, a little over 88 metres (290 feet) above sea level.